A scientific discipline for the study of complex, dynamical systems with memory

 Another consequence of the time and context in which cybernetics was born, after WWII, is its connection with everything that is computer related.
-Even if the declared mandate was always the study of systems in the most generic terms, by finding common rules governing their workings regardless of their substance (mechanical, living or social), the emerging computer technology “hijacked” cybernetics very early and the trend never died, so today we have a plethora of “cyber” monikers, from cyborgs to cyber warfare and cyber security.
-Not even the military was immune to this “computerization” trend, so at some point C3I became C4I by someone adding, you guessed, Computers (products) to the original functions (people and processes) of Command, Control, Communication and Intelligence.
+Even if the declared mandate for cybernetics was always the study of systems in the most generic terms, by finding common rules governing their workings regardless of their substance (mechanical, living or social), the emerging computer technology “hijacked” cybernetics very early and the trend never died, so that today we have a plethora of “cyber” monikers, from cyborgs to cyber warfare and cyber security.
+Even the military succumbed to this “computerization” trend, so at some point C3I became C4I by someone adding, you guessed, Computers (products) to the original functions (people and processes) of Command, Control, Communication and Intelligence.

-The introduction of Kihbernetics is an attempt, not to start from scratch and deny everything achieved by Cybernetics so far, but to return to the original intent of the science by reviewing its basic tenets with the added benefits of implementing new ideas from other disciplines and authors working on similar issues both within and outside cybernetics in the last 3/4 of a century.
+The introduction of Kihbernetics is an attempt, not to start from scratch and deny everything achieved in System sciences, Cybernetics and their predecessors, but to return to the original intent of the science by reviewing cybernetics’ basic tenets with the added benefits of incorporating old and new ideas from other disciplines and authors working on similar issues both within and outside cybernetics in the last century or so.

-Changing the name to Kihbernetics, besides doing some justice to the name’s Greek origins, would also help clearing the confusion that will most probably start brewing if this endeavour ever gets any real traction in the community.
+Changing the name to Kihbernetics, besides doing some justice to the Greek origins of the name, may also help in clearing the confusion that will most probably start brewing if this endeavour ever gets any real traction in the community.

 Observers and Systems

-Discuss the close connection between systems and observers, a fact that is often neglected in systems sciences.
+Discuss the close connection between systems and observers.

 Organization and Structure